-- 1 cup 250cc water
+- 1 cup Dried azuki beans *1

 - Cook mochi by using the grill function of oven or microwave.
 If you use oven grill, cook for 6-7 minutes, if you use microwave, cook for 1-2 minutes.
-Watch it not to over cook and explode.
+Watch it does not over cook and explode.

 - Stir the bean paste to mix well with water, bring to simmer and add mochi.